donatobhr/Nestjs-restaurant-api/README.md

 JWT_EXPIRES=1d
 ```

-As GEOCODE provider I used [mapquest](https://www.mapquest.com/) in my project, but you can use others.
+As GEOCODE provider, I used [mapquest](https://www.mapquest.com/) in my project, but you can use others.

-The s3 bucket is just for save the images of the restaurants.
+The s3 bucket is just to save the images of the restaurants.